swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-1-run-a-simple-ml-experiment/index.md

 ## Summary

 {% callout type="note" %}
-Highly inspired by the [Get Started: Data Pipelines](https://dvc.org/doc/start/data-management/pipelines) guide.
+Highly inspired by the [_Get Started: Data Pipelines_ - dvc.org](https://dvc.org/doc/start/data-management/pipelines) guide.
 {% /callout %}

 The purpose of this step is to run a simple ML experiment locally.